kubernetes/website/docs/getting-started-guides/fedora/fedora_manual_config.md

 This guide will only get ONE node (previously minion) working.
 Multiple nodes require a functional [networking configuration](/docs/admin/networking/) done outside of Kubernetes.
 Although the additional Kubernetes configuration requirements should be obvious.

-The Kubernetes package provides a few services: kube-apiserver, kube-scheduler, kube-controller-manager, kubelet, kube-proxy.
-These services are managed by systemd and the configuration resides in a central location: /etc/kubernetes.
+The Kubernetes package provides a few services: `kube-apiserver`, `kube-scheduler`, `kube-controller-manager`, `kubelet`, `kube-proxy`.
+These services are managed by systemd and the configuration resides in a central location: `/etc/kubernetes`.
 We will break the services up between the hosts.
-The first host, fed-master, will be the Kubernetes master.
-This host will run the kube-apiserver, kube-controller-manager, and kube-scheduler.
+The first host, _fed-master_, will be the Kubernetes master.
+This host will run the `kube-apiserver`, `kube-controller-manager`, and `kube-scheduler`.
 In addition, the master will also run _etcd_ (not needed if _etcd_ runs on a different host but this guide assumes that _etcd_ and Kubernetes master run on the same host).
-The remaining host, fed-node will be the node and run kubelet, proxy and docker.
+The remaining host, _fed-node_ will be the node and run `kubelet`, `proxy` and `docker`.

 **System Information:**